livingdocsIO/documentation/content/guides/editor/publish-control/publish-control-basics.md

 }
 ```

-You can enable the single capabilities per content-type:
+You can enable the single capabilities per content-type, in this case Scheduled Publishing:

 ```js
 {